 According to the National Sleep Foundation, using electronic screens before bed “delays” your circadian rhythm, also known as your body’s internal clock.
 The blue light from these devices suppresses your body’s release of melatonin, which makes it harder for you to fall asleep.
 Using these devices before bed also “delays the onset of REM sleep,” which takes away from the value of the sleep that you do manage to get!
 In other words, UNPLUG before bedtime!
 Read a book, sit outside and people watch, journal, doodle, anything!
 Just keep that phone out of your hand and the TV off!

 This one is probably a no-brainer.
 What do we do when we can’t stop yawning during the day?
 We reach for caffeine because it is a stimulant.
 In general, you should cut off your caffeine intake by the late afternoon.
 You should also be mindful of the amount that you consume each day.
 According to the National Sleep Foundation, “Three 8 oz. cups of coffee (250 milligrams of caffeine) per day is considered a moderate amount of caffeine.”
 Just be sure to stop before your workday ends!
 Too much caffeine can alter sleep habits, cause anxiety or nervousness, a rapid heart rate and a temporary spike in blood pressure, says Healthline.

 This doesn’t mean that you have to completely cut that cup of joe out of your life.
-Click the link below to learn more about coffee on your South Beach Diet meal plan:
+Click the link below to learn more about coffee on the South Beach Diet: